bsp2/affinity_replacer/readme.md

 ## Issues
 One issue is that in `/slow` mode it takes ~45 seconds to iterate all threads.
-This means that if a new process/thread is spawned, it can potentially clash with the audio threads scheduling wise for this period of time.
+This means that if a new process / thread is spawned, it can potentially clash with the audio threads scheduling wise for this period of time.

 Running the utility without `/slow` causes a relatively high CPU load on the core the utility runs on (cores 1..4 in my setup).
 The Windows system calls for enumerating / iterating / opening / updating the threads seem to be quite expensive.

-Ideally, there would be a Window configuration option that allows you to replace the default/initial process/thread affinity with a user configurable mask.
+Ideally, there would be a Window configuration option that allows you to replace the default/initial process / thread affinity with a user configurable mask.
 This could be used to ensure that any new processes would never be scheduled on the same cores as the realtime audio threads.

 ## Legal